michchan/simply-utils/README.md

 - try to make pieces of codes smaller reusable blocks, and
 - is written in and refractored from some frontend React projects.

-Note that this library is not yet actively maintained but it might changes depending on demands.
+Note that this library **is NOT yet actively maintained** but it might changes depending on demands.
 Feel free to make a pull request or raise a ticket of any issue.

 ## Getting Started